Toughsheet Community Stadium: History

-Burnden Park, which at its peak had held up to 60,000 spectators, was becoming increasingly dilapidated by the 1980s, and a section of terracing was sold off for redevelopment as a supermarket to help pay off the club's rising debts.
+By the 1980s, Burnden Park, which at its peak had held over 60,000 spectators, was becoming increasingly dilapidated, and a section of terracing was sold off for redevelopment as a supermarket to help pay off the club's rising debts, not helped by falling attendances as the club slid into the lower divisions.
+The stadium’s capacity was eventually reduced to just over 20,000.

 Bolton Wanderers had dropped into the Third Division in 1983 and later spent a season in the Fourth Division.
-In January 1990, the Taylor Report required all clubs in the first and second tiers of the English league to have an all-seater stadium by the 1994-95 season.
-Bolton were still in the Third Division at this stage, but were aiming for promotion - which was finally achieved in 1993.
-By this stage, the club's owners had decided to relocate to a new all-seater stadium away from Burnden Park, and by 1995 had identified a location at Horwich as the preferred site of a new stadium.
+In January 1990, the Taylor Report required all clubs in the top two divisions of the English league to have an all-seater stadium by the 1994-95 season.
+Bolton were still in the Third Division at that stage, but were aiming for promotion - which was finally achieved in 1993.
+By that time, the club's owners had decided to relocate to a new all-seater stadium away from Burnden Park and, by 1995, had identified a location at Horwich as the preferred site of a new stadium.

-The lead consultant/architect of the project was Lobb Sports, while local firm Bradshaw Gass & Hope acted as planning supervisors and quantity surveyors, the contractor was Birse Construction, and Deakin Callard & Partners provided structural engineering services.
+The lead consultant/architect of the project was Lobb Sports, while local firm Bradshaw Gass & Hope acted as planning supervisors and quantity surveyors.
+The contractor was Birse Construction, and Deakin Callard & Partners provided structural engineering services.
 The value of the contract was £25 million (US$42.1 million).
-The stadium is noted for its distinct gabled architecture, first pioneered by the John Smith's Stadium.
+The stadium is noted for its distinctive gabled architecture, first pioneered by the Kirklees Stadium.

-The stadium was opened in 1997 by John Prescott, a Labour Party politician who was the Deputy Prime Minister of the United Kingdom at the time.
+Work began on building the new stadium in 1996, and the stadium was opened in 1997 by John Prescott, a Labour Party politician, who was the Deputy Prime Minister of the United Kingdom at the time.